 British Wildlife of the Week

-Today is October 1, which means that the pheasant-shooting season has officially started in the UK.
+Today is October 1.
+That means the pheasant-shooting season has officially started here in the UK.
 One of our most striking birds, the male common pheasant has coppery plumage, a metallic green head with blood-red face wattles, and a barred tail that’s as long again as his body.
 Although today a quintessential feature of the British countryside, the pheasant looks too extravagant, too exotic to really belong here.
 And that’s because it doesn’t.

 Originating from Asia, the pheasant was first brought to Britain by the Normans – or possibly even earlier, by the Romans – but it is now so ubiquitous in rural areas that it has become a native species in all but name.
 In fact, thanks to us, this flashy, flamboyant gamebird is now a cosmopolitan creature.
 We have released them into about 50 different countries worldwide and they can now be found on every continent except Antarctica.
 It’s even the state bird of South Dakota in the USA.

 The reason for all of these introductions is simple: pheasants look good, they taste good, and they provide ‘sport’ for those who enjoy shooting birds.
-The rise of professional gamekeeping and organised shoots on country estates during the Victorian era led to the pheasant becoming such an overwhelmingly common sight in the British countryside.
+The rise of professional gamekeeping and organised shoots on country estates during the Victorian era led to the pheasant becoming an overwhelmingly common sight in the British countryside.
 On 18 December 1913, a staggering 3,937 pheasants were shot by a party that included King George V – a record ‘bag’ of pheasants for a single day.

 But that number wouldn’t even dent the UK’s population of pheasants today.
 Every year, around 35-40 million pheasants are specially reared in breeding pens to sustain the multimillion-pound game industry.
 Then, in the summer, the birds are all released into the countryside, in forests, copses and farmland, to augment the population that already lives there.
 All of this is in readiness for the shooting season, which runs from October to the end of January.
 It is therefore virtually impossible, should you see a pheasant, to know whether it was hatched in the wild, or reared specifically to die by a hunter’s gun.